 Since the beginning of the negotiations, discussions have focused on the scope of the negotiating mandate (including the definition of specific trade obligations) and on potential outcomes of the negotiations.
 In parallel, members have also embarked on an exercise of sharing their national experiences in the negotiation and domestic implementation of trade measures under multilateral environmental agreements.

-Collaboration between WTO and MEA secretariats back to top
+Collaboration between WTO and MEA secretariats

 In addition to looking at the relationship between specific trade obligations in the environmental agreements and WTO rules, the negotiations have covered procedures for MEA secretariats and relevant WTO committees to exchange information regularly.

 Closer cooperation between MEA Secretariats and WTO Committees is essential to ensure that the trade and environment regimes develop coherently.
 This objective was recognized in the Plan of Implementation of the 2002 World Summit on Sustainable Development (WSSD) in Johannesburg, which calls for efforts to “strengthen cooperation among UNEP and other United Nations bodies and specialized agencies, the Bretton Woods institutions and WTO, within their mandates.”